Wrens Class Page

-If you are isolating or if you would like additional work to complete at home, please visit Purple Mash.
-Your login information has been sent out in a letter and it is also stuck into your reading diary.
-There is a link below which will take you to the website.
+Please also visit Purple Mash for further homework activities.
+Your login information has been sent out in a letter and it is also stuck into your child's reading diary.
+There is a link below that will take you to the website.

 The children are taught discrete phonics lessons everyday following the Letters and Sounds program.
 We teach the children the sounds in order for them to read and write with increasing proficiency.
 At the end of Year 1 (in June) the children will be completing a Phonics Screening Check which is a legal requirement for each child.
 They will apply their phonics knowledge to read 40 words, 20 of which are real and 20 which are not (we call these alien words).

 The weekly spellings that the children receive are linked to the sounds and words that they learn in their phonics lessons.
 It is important that these are practiced at home.